MartinPaulEve/meve-iac/README.md

 * The main site
 * The www redirect
 * the books redirect

+## Lambda@Edge Redirection
+Redirection is handled by a Lambda@Edge function tied to the "origin-request".
+This means that redirects are cached (whereas "viewer-request" is executed every time.)
+It is possible to define a redirect-to-https block in Cloudfront but we can also get this control in the Lambda function, which will run anyway.

 # Future Improvements
 A core improvement that's not currently in place would be to replicate the S3 buckets to different regions/availability zones and then implement Cloudfront failover to an S3 group.